Jerrythafast/FDSTools/README.rst

 Samplestats
 ~~~~~~~~~~~
+v1.2.0
+    - Fixed bug where the 'Other sequences' could be treated as the maximum
+      against which the '*_mp_max' columns are calculated.

 v1.1.1
     - Don't crash on empty input files.
     - Shut down cleanly when the output pipe is closed.